clafonta/MobileLessons/02_appcode.md

 # App Code

-OK, this section isn't about _how_ the app is coded but rather the minimum set of tools and concepts for UI and QA engineers to be able to do their job efficiently and build solid App Code.
+OK, this section isn't about _how_ the app is coded but rather the minimum set of tools and concepts for Dev and QA engineers to be able to do their job efficiently and build solid App Code.

 ## App Architecture